LQA Guide: What Is Game Localization Testing And How To Do It Right

 Consider using LQA if:

-• You translated your game or app with an external team, community, or source, but would like to get an extra opinion on the quality of the translation and to have expert feedback on its present state.
+• You translated your game or app with an external team or community but would like to get an extra opinion on the quality of the translation and to have expert feedback on its present state.

-• Your game or app is translated into the languages with completely different semantic and alphabets as it leads to a higher number of errors.
-These are English-Chinese, English-Bulgarian, English-Korean, English-Arabic language pairs, and so on.
+• Your game or app is translated into the languages with completely different semantics and alphabets, those often lead to higher number of errors.
+These are English-Chinese, English-Russian, English-Korean, English-Arabic language pairs, and so on.

-Why not proofreading?
-Proofreading is not enough as it won’t show whether the localized text is displayed properly in the game.
-Reviewing in context, also grants the unique capacity to decide what is the best translation possible.
+Why not just proofreading?
+Proofreading, useful as it is, may not be enough as it won’t show whether the localized text is displayed properly in the game.
+Reviewing in context also grants the unique capacity to decide what is the best translation possible.

 Why should you consider LQA for your game?

 Simply: to save costs, avoid negative reviews, and have happy gamers.
-Finding and fixing bugs before the game publishing is always better than urgently fixing them live.
+Finding and fixing bugs before the game publishing is always better than urgently fixing them post-launch.

-Of course, there are hilarious awesome mistranslations like "All your base are belong to us" or "Welcome to die!" that went viral, entertaining gamers for decades and becoming an inspiration for many remixes, memes, and jokes.
-And we love them, too!
+The history of gaming is full of hilariously awesome mistranslations like “All your base are belong to us” or “Welcome to die!” that entertained gamers for decades and became an inspiration for many remixes, memes, and jokes.
+Who doesn’t love them?
+We surely do.
 But would you really like having your games remembered because of that?